 Baseline exercises for the neck: Neck Stability Exercises

 Shoulder exercises are important in the management of shoulder pain.
 We have shown you how to activate muscles pulling down the shoulder blades.
 All the exercises begin with this action which is maintained thoughout the exercise.
 The goal is to maintain the activity in the muscle despite how you move your arms.
 Pictures of the various movements are under Rehab Shoulder.

 Lowback pain (Ont i ryggen)

+The next step to increase difficulty is to put a resistance band around the active foot, hold on to the band with hands, elbows on floor.
+Perform slow, controlled movements with the leg avoiding any “wobble”.
 Once the back is stable enough to add twisting motions, it is appropriate to add on the following exercises.
 There may be certain exercises which are too tough, hop over them if that is the case.
 Condition training is often tolerated for 1 hour now, and again with perfect posture and an activated core.